 - FAFSA Simplification Act overview

-Verified June 2026 for the 2026-27 award year.
+Verified July 31, 2026 against the current text of 20 U.S.C.
+1087vv, the 2026-27 Federal Student Aid Handbook, and Tables A3 and A4 of the 2026-27 SAI and Pell Grant Eligibility Guide.
 This guide is informational and is not legal or financial advice.
-FAFSA rules change periodically — verify current-year details against the FSA Handbook before filing.
+FAFSA rules change periodically, so verify current-year details against the FSA Handbook before filing.